knightedcodemonkey/duel/docs/exports.md

 ## After: `duel --exports name`

 Keys stay extensionless; targets keep explicit extensions.
 Values are concrete (no wildcards) because each file gets its own subpath.
+The subpath key is derived from the file name (via `path.parse().name`), not its directory path.

 ```json
 {